jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * append - adds an item to the list
 * clear - does this clear the items in the list?
-* copy - does this create a copy of the list?
+* copy - does this make a copy of the list?
 * count - does this count the number of items in the list?
 * extend - does this extend the list?
 * index